ArthurClerjon/equals/_projects/EQUALS.md

 ## Project Summary

 **EQUALS** addresses a major global challenge: transitioning from fossil fuel-based energy systems to low-carbon alternatives, such as intermittent renewable energy sources (IRES), nuclear, and hydropower.
 In a world with limited raw material availability and planetary boundaries, this transition must ensure optimal resource use to provide the best possible energy service.
-Indeed, rhe relevance of deploying an energy source varies from region to region, depending on climate, energy uses, and territorial specificities.
+Indeed, the relevance of deploying an energy source varies from region to region, depending on climate, energy uses, and territorial specificities.

 Funded by the ANR JCJC programme and coordinated by **Arthur Clerjon**, EQUALS explores how solar and wind energy can be most effectively distributed worldwide to reduce reliance on fossil fuels while respecting planetary boundaries, resource limitations, and territorial specificities.